LooseLab/readfish/README.md

 | hum_test       | unmapped | 0             | 0      | 3,297    | 3,297  | 0 (0.00%)     | 3,297 (100.00%) | 3,297  | 0 b (0.00%)        | 9.10 Mb (100.00%)  | 9.10 Mb   | 0:0.00     | 0 b       | 508 b      | 508 b    | 0 b       | 16.81 Kb   | 16.81 Kb | 0         | 0.00%          | 0.00 X    |
 +----------------+----------+---------------+--------+----------+--------+---------------+-----------------+--------+--------------------+--------------------+-----------+------------+-----------+------------+----------+-----------+------------+----------+-----------+----------------+-----------+
 ```
+The lower portion of the table shows the data broken down by contig in the reference (and so can be very long if using a complex reference!).
+Again data are broken down by On and Off target.
+Read counts, yield, median and N50 read lengths are presented.
+Finally we estimate the proportion of reads on target and an estimate of coverage.

+In this experiment, we were targeting chromosomes 20 and 21.
+As this is a playback run there is no effect on yield but you can see a clear effect on read length.
+The read length N40 and Median is higher for chromosomes 20 and 21 as expected.
+If running on more performant systems, the anticipated difference would be higher.
 </details>

 <!-- end-test -->